-Court: A space which is uncovered ......
+Court: A space which is uncovered ... ...
 A legislative assembly.
-Parliament is called in the old books a court of the king, nobility, and commons assembled.
-This meaning of the word has also been retained in the titles of some deliberative bodies, such as the General Court of Massachusetts, i.e., the legislature. ...
+Parliament is called in the old books a court of the king, nobility, and commons assembled. ...
 An organ of government, ... whose functions is the application of laws to controversies brought before it and the public administration of justice.
 The presence of a sufficient number of the members of such a body regularly convened in an authorized place at an appointed time, engaged in the full and regular performance of its functions.
 A body in the government to which the administration of justice is delegated.
 A body organized to administer justice, and including both judge and jury.